Volkswagen Type 3: Brazilian Type 3

-The three-box Type 3 was launched in Brazil in 1968 with unique styling (similar to the Brasilia) penned by Marcio Piancastelli, and four doors.
+The three-box Type 3 was launched in Brazil in 1968, it was heavily based on Volkswagen's EA 97 prototype of 1960 with some restyling penned by Márcio Piancastelli and four doors.
 It met with little success, nicknamed Zé do Caixão (meaning "Coffin Joe", after a popular Brazilian horror movie maker) for its boxy shape.
 It was discontinued in 1970.

 The fastback version, the Volkswagen TL, fared somewhat better, remaining in production from 1970 to 1976, originally as a two-door and later as a four-door version.

 As in Germany, the original Karmann Ghia was replaced with the Type 3-based Karmann Ghia TC (Touring Coupé), but with a distinct look from the German Karmann Ghia Type 34.

 Neither enjoyed as much success as its estate-bodied sibling, the Variant.
-The 3-door Variant was produced from 1969 to 1977, followed by an updated successor with squarer body, the Variant II, which was produced from 1977 to 1981.
+The 3-door Variant was produced from 1969 to 1977, followed by an updated successor with squarer body (similar to the Brasilia), the Variant II, which was produced from 1977 to 1981.

 Brazilian Type 3s used the front suspension from the Type 1 with its laminated half-width torsion bars in top and bottom tubes and solidly mounted to the floorpan, unlike the German Type 3's rubber mounted unit with full-width crossed round bars in the lower tube and anti-roll bar in the top one.
 The only exception among the Brazilian Type 3s was the Variant II, which was equipped with a front MacPherson strut.

 Argentinian Dodge 1500-based Volkswagen 1500

 A "Volkswagen 1500" unrelated to the Type 3 model 1500 was sold during the 1980s in Argentina based upon the Dodge 1500 manufactured in that country.

 In 1980, Volkswagen bought the Argentinian company Chrysler Fevre Argentina SAIC, inheriting some Dodge / Chrysler models and renaming the company Volkswagen Argentina SA.
 One of the models was the Dodge 1500 (also the Dodge 1800) which the newly taken-over company re-badged as Volkswagen 1500 for the Argentinian market.
 The estate was known as the Volkswagen 1500 Rural.
 Both variants continued to be sold until 1988.

 The car, which was based on the Hillman Avenger, had also been sold in Brazil, where it was known as the Dodge Polara.
 This version ceased in 1981, shortly after Volkswagen's purchase of the tooling in Argentina.
 The same car was available earlier in the 1970s in North America as the Plymouth Cricket.

 No parts of the Dodge 1500/"Volkswagen 1500" overlap with the Volkswagen Type 3 model 1500, or any other Volkswagen product.
+Furthermore, the 1500 is the only front-engine, rear-wheel drive passenger car line ever sold as a Volkswagen.